allanrosa/kafka-the-definitive-guide/Chapter-6/README.md

 There are trade-offs that administrators and developers must be aware

-Examples: o reliably and consistently store messages versus other important considerations such as availability, high throughput, low latency, and hardware costs
+Examples: reliably and consistently store messages versus other important considerations such as availability, high throughput, low latency, and hardware costs

 ## Replication (Chapter 5 review)